ku-sldg/protocol_ordering/README.md

 ## src

-1. the protocol_ordering folder contains the Coq specification
+1. The `protocol_ordering` folder contains the Coq specification
-2. the chase_analysis folder contains example Copland protocols and Chase output
+2. The `chase_analysis` folder contains example Copland protocols and Chase output
-3. the automation folder contains an in-progress Python script for parsing attack trees in xhtml to Coq
+3. The `automation` folder contains an in-progress Python script for parsing attack trees in xhtml to Coq